without Internet Explorer,

 “…kill the white rabbit before it kills you…”

 Ravaging.
 Merciless.
 Bloodthirsty.
-Wisconsin’s Morbid Saint constructed a filthy, flame-blackened thrash machine, dipped its spiked tires in liquid curare, welded twin scythes to the hood, eviscerated it of its wimpy factory exhaust, and jammed a mike stand onto the accelerator and let it roar angrily into downtown Bay Area thrash.
+Wisconsin’s Morbid Saint constructed a filthy, flame-blackened thrash machine, dipped its spiked tires in liquid curare, welded twin scythes to the hood, eviscerated it of its wimpy factory exhaust and jammed a mike stand onto the accelerator, letting it roar angrily into downtown Bay Area thrash.
 White-eyed fans of Defiance, Viking, and even Testament didn’t have a chance.
 Germany would fare a little better (and you should have seen the ramp).

-I bring Germany to the forefront ‘cause the band’s sound is a recipe for the country’s deadly thrash din: the ripping Mille/Kreator-Exumer-Assassin-Destruction-Angel Dust vocal vehemence, the ferocious riffage, scalding solos…emphatic bands that could spit and snort just as loudly as these Americans, but that’s not saying Dark Angel and Agent Steel couldn’t stand stolidly in their wake.
+I bring Germany to the forefront ‘cos Morbid Saint's sound follows a recipe of the country’s deadly thrash din: the ripping Mille/Kreator-Exumer-Assassin-Destruction-Angel Dust vocal vehemence, the ferocious riffage, scalding solos…emphatic bands that could spit and snort just as loudly as these Americans, but that’s not saying Dark Angel and Agent Steel couldn’t stand stolidly in their wake.

 Hellish, scraping vocals of Paul Lind and a rhythm section that can derail trains collide within a one-dimensional production expected from a near-DIY release; nevertheless, the brew infuses this slab with inherit flesh-shucking power songs like the lethal “Burned At the Stake”, inaugural stomper “Lock Up Your Children”, and deliberately punishing “Beyond the Gates of Hell” hold like signs at an anti-abortion rally.
 There’s no stopping side two’s speeding opener “Crying For Death” and its thick wall of septic thorns that will shear the life from your body if you choose to stand in its path.
 The speechless title cut levels with pummeling double bass fortifying more moderate paces, but aggression doesn’t leave the scene of the slaughter.
 “Assassin” roars to life with rhythmic and tempo changes galore, meanwhile “Scars” is a touch more methodical with its shifting structures, yet doesn’t pull any punches.

-Beside the mix, there is really no weak spot on the lp except that maybe, and I mean maybe, Phil Lind sounded too much like his German counterparts, as well as, say, Darren Travis of Sadus and Martti Payne of Metal Onslaught for people.
+Besides the mix, there is really no weak spot on the lp except that maybe, and I mean maybe, Phil Lind sounds too much like his German counterparts, as well as, say, Darren Travis of Sadus and Martti Payne of Metal Onslaught for people.
 Believe me, I’m not complaining.
 Good luck finding this on cd.